No money down

 VA Lenders and the Veterans Administration have income requirements that must be met in order to qualify for a VA Home Loan.
 These types of requirements vary from state to state and also take into account your family size and the size of your home.
 The bottom line on income requirements is you must have enough income to carry your current debt including your new mortgage payment.
 On average, the VA has placed a maximum debt-to-income ratio of approximately 41%, but in some cases, a higher ratio is allowed.

 VA loans do not have specific credit scoring requirements.
 Lenders set their own standards for risk.
 However, VA loans do require borrowers to have no delinquent accounts in the last 12 months unless there are extenuating circumstances that caused the delinquency or the delinquency reporting by a creditor is disputed.
 It’s best to wait at least two years before applying for a VA loan after bankruptcy or foreclosure, but in some cases, loan approval is allowed 12 months after a bankruptcy or foreclosure.

 Certificate Of Eligibility (COE)

-If you’re eligible for a VA Home Loan, you’ll need to prove to lenders you qualify by getting a Certificate of Eligibility.
+If you’re eligible for a VA Home Purchase Loan or Cash Out Refinance, you’ll need to prove to lenders you qualify by getting a Certificate of Eligibility.
 A surviving spouse may only apply for eligibility through a lender like HomePromise or via mail.
-If you are a surviving spouse then, apply for a COE with HomePromise today.
+If you are a surviving spouse, then apply for a COE with HomePromise today.